 Our headquarters and research and development community at King of Prussiais proud of our emphasis on safety, health and the environment.
 We support the company's efforts in product stewardship, and we strive to be viewed as a good neighbor in our community.

 - Science teacher program - Arkema Inc.’s Science Teacher Program has provided hands-on training to hundreds of teachers nationwide.
 Arkema developed the Science Teacher Program to address a negative trend discovered while interviewing teachers in elementary and secondary education: teachers did not enjoy teaching hands-on science because they were not adequately equipped to teach it.
 In many cases, science was taught in a very superficial way or not at all.
 Instead of addressing the deficiencies of science education with short-term remedies, Arkema developed the program to strategically focus on teacher development.
 Education experts advised that dramatic, illustrative hands-on science activities can help students more clearly understand scientific principles and also can get them excited about science, sparking curiosity that may lead students to careers in science.

 Since its inception in 1996, nearly 1000 teachers have taken part in Arkema’s Science Teacher Program.
 These teachers have gone on to share their knowledge with more than 50,000 students nationwide – many from socio-economically disadvantaged homes.
-In 2012, seventeen elementary school teachers from nine local schools participated in the King of Prussia program
+In 2013, 17 elementary school teachers from nine local schools participated in the King of Prussia program.

 Local associations / Events we sponsor

 - FIRST Robotics (an international high school robotics competition) – local team sponsors

 - Philadelphia Zoo

 - Innovation Day at the Chemical Heritage Foundationl